Horyus/vort_x/docs/vtx_intro.md

 * `vtxconfig` with configuration and crucial data
 * `vtxcache` with cached data from the smart contract calls
 * `vtxevents` with keys events happening in `ethvtx`
-* `vtxpoll` with all the informations for the polling engine
+* `vtxpoll` with all the information for the polling engine

-Several things might interreset you here
+Several things might interest you here:

 * Recover your `coinbase` address
 * Recover the `web3` instance